A guide for an adult ADHD diagnosis

 Your GP may be able to refer you to a private specialist such as a Priory hospital or wellbeing centre for an assessment.
 If you wish, you can also contact Priory yourself to organise an appointment with one of our accredited ADHD consultants, who specialise in the diagnosis and treatment of adult ADHD.

-Typically before the assessment, you and a close family member, partner or close friend will be required to fill in a questionnaire.
-The questionnaire is simple and asks for a rating on certain behaviours at various stages of your life, and in different social circumstances.
+Before the assessment, you and a close family member, partner or close friend will usually be asked to complete a questionnaire.
+This is straightforward and involves rating certain behaviours at different stages of your life and across a range of social situations.

-The ADHD assessment is slightly longer than a routine psychiatric assessment and can take up to two sessions to come to a conclusive diagnosis.
-It is characterised by a structured clinical interview with an expert, and it is always helpful to have a family member for collateral information, although not essential.
+The ADHD assessment itself is slightly longer than a routine psychiatric assessment and may take up to two sessions to come to reach a clear diagnosis.
+It involves a structured clinical interview with a specialist.
+Having a family member present to provide additional background information can be helpful, although it's not essential.

-The assessment will focus a lot on your school age, as well as adulthood.
-It will mainly concentrate on different areas of functioning, and how your symptoms impact on your current life.
-The structured interview asks for examples of certain types of symptoms, for example, difficulty in organising tasks or meeting deadlines.
+The assessment will explore your experiences in childhood, including school age, as well as adulthood.
+It focuses on different areas of daily functioning, and how your symptoms affect your life now.
+During the structured interview, you'll be asked for examples of certain types of symptoms, for example, difficulty in organising tasks or meeting deadlines.

 While most adults will experience some of these symptoms from time-to-time, when these are persistent, impacting on your day-to-day life and are something you’ve experienced since childhood, this could be a sign of ADHD.